Skip to main content

 A.R.S. § 14-8101

-Arizona allows one adult to legally adopt another adult in specific circumstances.
+One adult may legally adopt another adult in specific situations.
 The adoption requires a written agreement, court approval, and in most cases, spousal consent from both parties.
-The court must determine that the adoption serves the best interests of everyone involved and the public.
+The court must find that the adoption serves the best interests of everyone involved and the public.

 Title 14, ADULT ADOPTION